Festo-se/cyclonedx-editor-validator/docs/available_commands.md

   * *externalReferences* of type *issue-tracker*
   * *externalReferences* of type *vcs*
 * Generates a *bom-ref* for components which don't have one, yet.
 The *bom-ref* will be a GUID.
-* If the path to a folder with license text files is provided, the text will be included in the sbom, if the license has the corresponding `name`.
+* If the path to a folder with license text files is provided, the text will be included in the SBOM, if the license has the corresponding `name`.

 ### Copy license texts from files